 What is GDPR?
 GDPR is the General Data Protection Regulation (GDPR) (EU) 2016/679, it is a regulation in EU law on data protection and privacy for all individuals within the European Union.
 It also addresses the export of personal data outside the EU.

 For more information on GDPR please click here.

-You cannot have escaped news about the General Data Protection Regulation (better known as GDPR), which has come into force on 25th May 2018.
+You cannot have escaped news about the General Data Protection Regulation (better known as GDPR), which came into force on 25th May 2018.
 The new regulation is about protecting people in the modern information age.
 Much will stay the same as we already have strict data protection policies in place but GDPR will bring even better security and greater transparency.

 GDPR requires both public authorities and businesses to identify the lawful basis for storing personal data, to audit information they already hold and to take a ‘data protection by design and default’ approach to personal data.
 It also introduces new individual rights relating to personal data, such as the right to erasure or the right to rectification.
 We can assure you that at Plantsbrook Learning Trust we take the security of all data we hold on you and your children very seriously and for this reason we already have excellent procedures and systems in place to ensure our IT security is of the highest order.